FAQ … frequently asked questions, and what we do at Keys4Classics.com

 These lubricants are widely available (most hardware stores) and their small cost will return great rewards:

-1. Modern lubricants especially "PTFE" - or if that is not available, "dry silicone" sprays are excellent for most uses.
+1. Modern lubricants especially "PTFE" - sometimes marketed as "lock lube" - or if that is not available, "dry silicone" sprays are excellent for most uses.
 Apply liberally.
 Best for difficult locks - you can use lots if the lock needs it.

 2. Powdered graphite is not sticky and doesn't help dirt to stick inside the lock, but it is "old tech".
 Don't overuse graphite, it's a solid and accumulates in the lock - and it's dirty.
 Buy a small tube and insert a small number of puffs.